percona/percona-server-mongodb-operator/source/TLS.rst

 *  ``Server-key.pem`` - the private key
 *  ``ca.pem`` - Certificate Authority

 You should generate certificates twice: one set is for external communications, and another set is for internal ones.
-A secret created for the external use must be added to ``cr.yaml/spec/secretsName``.
-A certificate generated for internal communications must be added to the ``cr.yaml/spec/sslInternalSecretName``.
+A secret created for the external use must be added to the ``spec.secrets.ssl`` key of the ``deploy/cr.yaml`` file.
+A certificate generated for internal communications must be added to the ``spec.secrets.sslInternal`` key of the ``deploy/cr.yaml`` file.

 Supposing that your cluster name is ``my-cluster-name-rs0``, the instructions to generate certificates manually are as follows::